Volunteering: A Veteran’s Path to a Meaningful Retirement

 The Joy of Helping Animals

-My wife and I are big time animal lovers, I heard about training session for adoptable dogs, with the goal of helping them more easily integrate in to a new home and reduce “returns.”
-That led me to the Volunteer Coordinator at our local animal shelter.
-After taking a really good online class on shelter animals behavior and handling, as of last week I am able to come and go as I please, any time the shelter is open.
+My wife and I are big time animal lovers.
+So when I heard about a training session for adoptable dogs, with the goal of helping them more easily integrate in to a new home and reduce “returns”, that led me to the Volunteer Coordinator at our local animal shelter.
+After taking a really good online class on shelter animals’ behavior and handling, as of last week I am able to come and go as I please, any time the shelter is open.

 I signed up for dog walking and photography.
-Our worry was that I would not be able to do this without wanting to take every dog I walk, home.
+Our worry was that I would not be able to do this without wanting to take every dog home that I walk.
 But by going in with the mind set that I’m not here to adopt, there hasn’t been a problem.
-By the time I get them out of their pens, harnessed and leashed up and out on a really nice mile and a half loop, it takes me 45 minutes to an hour per dog.
+By the time I get them out of their pens, harnessed and leashed up and out on a really nice mile and a half loop, it’s about 45 minutes to an hour per dog.
 I’ve been doing two a visit at this point.
 The dogs love it; I can almost hear them saying “thank you!
 Thank you!
-Thank you!
+Thank you!”
 As I’m walking them.

 Maybe even more important than getting the dogs exercised and happy is getting or keeping them “people trained”.
 So when they are brought in to the “bonding room” with a potential adopter, they are as well socialized as possible.